Sadooo27/legacy-wheel-hub/README.md

 A lightweight control panel for **legacy Logitech force-feedback wheels** (Driving Force GT and G27) — a free, open alternative to Logitech Gaming Software.
-Set rotation range and FFB strength, fix the center FFB deadzone, test motor effects, monitor every button/axis live, and auto-apply your settings the moment the wheel finishes calibrating.
+Set rotation range and FFB strength, test motor effects, monitor every button/axis live, and auto-apply your settings the moment the wheel finishes calibrating.